-The departmental deadline: March 1, 2017
+The departmental deadline: March 22, 2021

-NSERC Undergraduate Student Research Awards (USRA)
+NSERC Undergraduate Student Research Award (USRA)

-The Department of Mathematical and Computational Sciences will be participating in the NSERC Undergraduate Student Research Award (USRA) Program for the summer of 2017.
+The Department of Mathematical and Computational Sciences will be participating in the NSERC Undergraduate Student Research Award (USRA) Program for the summer of 2021.
 If you are interested in pursuing graduate studies in MCS at the University of Toronto, you should seriously consider submitting an application.
 This program gives undergraduates the opportunity to work on a project with a clear research goal, under the supervision of a professor who is active at the forefront of his or her field.
-It is an excellent introduction to research in MCS, and gives undergraduates the opportunity to interact directly with professors, graduate students, and postdoctoral fellows.
+It is an excellent introduction to research in MCS, and gives undergraduates the opportunity to interact directly with professors, graduate students and postdoctoral fellows.

-Purpose: To Provide research work experience that complements the degree program which will encourage students to consider graduate studies and pursue careers in the natural science and engineering.
+Purpose: To provide research work experience that complements the degree program which will encourage students to consider graduate studies and pursue careers in the natural science and engineering.

 Duration: 16 full consecutive weeks (similar to co-op work terms).
 For USRA work terms shorter than 16 weeks, NSERC's approval must be obtained prior to the beginning of the work term.

-USRA Workterm at U of T: The University of Toronto administers this program in the summer term only, between May 1st and September 30th of each year.
+USRA Workterm at U of T: The University of Toronto administers this program in the summer term only, between May 1 and Sept.
+30 of each year.

 Please contact the Undergraduate Counselor if you are interested in applying for an NSERC Undergraduate Student Research Award.

 - 2021 USRA Tips Sheet